-Distribution Management System
+Distribution Management System (DMS)

 Utilities leverage Survalent’s Demand Response capabilities through three optional applications: Dynamic Voltage Regulation (DVR), Load Curtailment, and Rotational Load Shedding (RLS).
 Each function is integrated on the SCADA host, and accessible through the SmartVU interface.

-Distribution State Estimation
+Distribution State Estimator (DSE)

 - Makes use of SCADA measurements outside the substations